Bokoblin/DUTS2-OOP-BokoRunner/README.md

 ##### Windows #####

-You'll need to install some shared libraries (.dll) in C:\Windows\System32 or in the same folder as the executable:
+You'll need to put some shared libraries (.dll) in C:\Windows\System32 or in the same folder as the executable:
 - OpenAL32.dll
 - sfml-graphics-2.dll or sfml-graphics-d-2.dll
 - sfml-window-2.dll or sfml-window-d-2.dll